caeserlondon/London_Bikes/README.md

 As a system maintainer,
 So that I can plan the distribution of bikes,
 I want a docking station to have a default capacity of 20 bikes.

+As a member of the public
+So I can return bikes I've hired
+I want to dock my bike at the docking station

+As a member of the public
+So I can decide whether to use the docking station
+I want to see a bike that has been docked

 As a system maintainer,
 So that busy areas can be served more effectively,